dmcki23/MultiplicativeECA/README.txt

-everything is public, so you can call it from Mathematica, if it's not public, you can see it with Methods[] but not use it Swing components use (column,row), the project uses (row,column) there is another markdown paper about the Cayley-Dickson algorithm in the /src/Paper/ folder with some helpful diagrams
+everything is public, so you can call it from Mathematica, if it's not public, you can see it with Methods[] but not use it Swing components use (column,row), the project uses (row,column) there is another markdown paper about the Cayley-Dickson algorithm in the /src/Paper/ folder with some helpful diagrams there are group theory implications here, but I come from a programming background before pure math, and speak better Java than groups atm

 Installation instructions:
 Option 1.
 Run the available jar file in /out/production/artifacts/MultiplicativeECA_jar/MultiplicativeECA.jar